 14:15 For if because of food your brother is hurt, you are no longer walking according to love.
 Do not destroy with your food him for whom Christ died.
 14:16 Therefore do not let what is for you a good thing be spoken of as evil; 14:17 for the kingdom of God is not eating and drinking, but righteousness and peace and joy in the Holy Spirit.
 14:18 For he who in this way serves Christ is acceptable to God and approved by men.
 14:19 So then we pursue the things which make for peace and the building up of one another.
 14:20 Do not tear down the work of God for the sake of food.
 All things indeed are clean, but they are evil for the man who eats and gives offense.
 14:21 It is good not to eat meat or to drink wine, or to do anything by which your brother stumbles.
 14:22 The faith which you have, have as your own conviction before God.
 Happy is he who does not condemn himself in what he approves.
 14:23 But he who doubts is condemned if he eats, because his eating is not from faith; and whatever is not from faith is sin.

-The purpose of the colours is to make it easy to recognise the main issues in the text.
+The purpose of the coloring is to make it easier to see the main issues in the text.
 The words in pink relate to eating and drinking.
 It is easy to see that the main topic is eating and drinking.

-In the earlier part of the chapter Paul asked the believers not to judge and despise one another because of food.
-In the current verses Paul goes one step further and asks Christians not to allow food to become “a stumbling block in a brother’s way” (14:13, cf. v21).
+In the first verses of the chapter Paul asks the believers not to judge and despise one another because of food.
+In the current verses Paul goes further and asks the strong Christians not to allow food to become “a stumbling block in a brother’s way” (14:13, cf. v21).
 The main principle in these verses is that the “strong” (15:1) Christian, that “has faith that he may eat all things” (14:2), must not eat if eating may harm a brother:

 “Rather determine this–not to put an obstacle or a stumbling block in a brother’s way” (14:13).